costis94/bookcut/README.md

 BookCut is a Python Command Line Interface tool, that help the user to download **free e-books**, **organise** them in folders by genre, **retrieve** book details by *ISBN* or *title*, get a list with **all the books from a writer** and save them to .txt file.

-*With the help of LibGen and OpenLibrary*
+*With the help of LibGen, ArXiv and OpenLibrary.*

 ## REQUIREMENTS